Anthony Poindexter

-Anthony Scott Poindexter (born July 28, 1976) is an American football coach and former safety, who is the current safeties coach for the Penn State Nittany Lions.
+Anthony Scott Poindexter (born July 28, 1976) is an American football coach and former safety, who is the current defensive backs coach and co-defensive coordinator for the Tennessee Volunteers.
+He is the former safeties coach for the Penn State Nittany Lions.
 He played college football at Virginia from 1995 to 1998 for head coach George Welsh, and earned All-American honors.
 He then played in the National Football League (NFL) for the Baltimore Ravens and Cleveland Browns from 1999 to 2001.

 Early life

 Poindexter, a native of Bedford County, Virginia, attended New London Academy, Forest Middle School, and Jefferson Forest High School in Forest, Virginia.
 In middle school, he led his team to an undefeated season as quarterback.
 In high school, Anthony excelled in football, baseball, and basketball.
 As quarterback and safety, Poindexter led the Cavaliers to back-to-back Division 3 football championships in 1992 and 1993, defeating Matoaca High School in both finals.
 Poindexter earned first-team all-state honors as a junior and senior.
 He was selected as the 1993 AP Group AA Player of the Year as a senior.
 Poindexter was drafted by the Florida Marlins of Major League Baseball during his senior season of high school.